-Amarinder Singh says his new party contest all 117 seats in Punjab Assembly polls
+Amarinder Singh says his new party will contest all 117 seats in Punjab Assembly polls

 The former Punjab chief minister said that the name of the party will be announced once the Election Commission clears its symbol.